Body Of John 'Little Zion' Doe Found Near Las Vegas Identified As Missing San Jose 7-Year-Old; Mother Wanted For Murder

-Las Vegas Metropolitan Police said Monday the body, who investigators dubbed John “Little Zion” Doe, is that of seven-year-old Liam Husted.
+Las Vegas Metropolitan Police said Monday the body was identified as that of seven-year-old Liam Husted, who was last seen traveling by car with his mother, Samantha Moreno Rodriguez.

 Las Vegas police worked with police from San Jose over the weekend to confirm his identity, said Metro police Lt.
 Raymond Spencer at a Monday press conference.